void4/keyvm-old/README.md

 what if instead of destination map, there was a source map, one for each domain? yeah, seems to make sense, though not 100% sure what implications does this have for limits? can only be referred to by 64, but same is true otherwise currently, bitmap limits NUMBER OF DOMAINS in system!

+New problem: if it isn't completely flat, can't write code create code from own memory, then unchangeable? have to clarify alloc semantics should/can VM operate only on sharp representation?

+have to ensure that header/caps aren't overwritten if target isn't flat, can't write code unify code and data again?
+TODO man, this is weird semantics

+btw, NAND makes copying values have 2x overhead if memory not initialized with -1

+cap semantics on creation
+should it be able to read/write/call itself immediately?